kanes115/SongGenerator/README.md

 and later, to mark output songs and generate new ones:

-./NarcoticMelodies path generate mark0 mark1 ... mark n
+./NarcoticMelodies path --generate mark0 mark1 ... mark n

 mark should be in range of 0 to 10